 Before we begin looking at ways to achieve that, we must first understand what the term “lactate threshold” means.
 Lactate threshold refers to the intensity at which an athlete can train while his or her body is still capable of processing the lactic acid produced.
 This is because, It is this processed lactic acid that is returned to the body and used as fuel for exercise.

 Yes, that’s right.
 Lactic acid is actually a key source of energy for the body.
 It isn’t the only chemical responsible for making us feel fatigued as many would have you believe.
 Additionally, lactate threshold has been proven to be a much better indicator of training effectiveness than VO2Max.
 This is due to the fact that regular runners will not see much difference in their VO2Max levels despite their relatively high fitness levels.

-A study by Eystein Enoksen split runners into two groups: one group trained at high intensity over short distances (50 kilometers / week), while the other trained at low intensity over longer distances (70 kilometers / week).
+A study by Eystein Enoksen split runners into two groups.
+One group trained at high intensity over short distances (50 kilometers / week), while the other trained at low intensity over longer distances (70 kilometers / week).
 The results of the study showed that the first group had a significantly sharper increase in their lactate threshold.

 The next question that you may be asking yourselves right now is: “How can I find out what my tempo pace is?”
-While it is true that every individual will have their own tempo pace, there are many simple ways in which we can identify our own personal tempo pace.
-For example:
+While it is true that every individual will have their own tempo pace, there are many simple ways to identify it.
+Below are some of the way:

 M.D., Faculty of Medicine, Siriraj Hospital, Mahidol University, 2007.